xangetzu/mkdocs-plex-guide-template/README.md

 ## 🚀 Getting Started

 1. Fork this repository to your own GitHub account
+2. Enable GitHub Actions:
+   - Go to Actions tab (top of this page)
+   - Click "I understand my workflows, go ahead and enable them"
-2. Configure GitHub Pages:
+3. Configure GitHub Pages:
-  - Go to Settings > Pages
+   - Go to Settings (top of this page) > Pages
    - Set "Source" to "Deploy from a branch"
    - Select "gh-pages" branch and "/" (root) folder
    - Click Save

 Your site will be available at `https://yourusername.github.io/mkdocs-plex-guide-template`